 In his defence, we do see both him and his wife get murdered, beaten and arrested by a home-invading police detective a few moments later.
 I suppose if you do find yourself in a situation where you need to reveal that you’re basically a less-useless Bran Stark, it’s probably best to do it with something a bit easier to swallow than murder, first.
 Anyway, don’t take my bloated words for it, feast your peepers on the excellent trailer below.

 12 Minutes was announced years ago and a playable build was circulating as early as 2015, but its creator, Luis Antonio, was at the time the environment artist on The Witness.
 Now that game is finished and out, Antonio has been working on finishing the game.

 According to the official website, 12 Minutes places the player in the role of a husband who’s doomed to relive the events of his wife’s murder at the hands of a police detective.
 The police detective, for his part, is convinced your wife has also been up to a spot of murder.
 So, murder all round then.

-Both the story consultant and sound designer for What Remains of Edith Finch are on board, as well as James Stout, who worked with Antonio on environmental art in The Witness.
+Both the story consultant and sound designer for What Remains of Edith Finch are on board, as well as James Stout, who worked with Antonio on environmental art in The Witness [correction: Stout worked on the iOS port of The Witness, after Antonio left].
 The game is published by Annapurna, who unleashed Donut County, Gorgoa, and recently Outer Wilds.
 The game is due for release sometime in 2020.